hyspacex/seattle_food_inspections/README.md

 ## Quick Start

-Run the file `example.ipynb` in the examples folder in a Jupyter notebook.
+Run the file `example.ipynb` in the *example* folder in a Jupyter notebook.

 "requirements.txt” is a file containing a list of items to be installed using [pip install](https://pip.pypa.io/en/stable/reference/pip_install/#pip-install) like so: